Eliana Calmon: Superior Court of Justice

-On June 30, 1999, Calmon became a minister of the Superior Court of Justice, becoming the first woman to hold a post in this court.
+On 30 June 1999, Calmon became a minister of the Superior Court of Justice, becoming the first woman to hold a post in this court.
 In her 14 years in the court, she issued over 100,000 judgements.
 Between September 2010 and September 2012, she served as Inspector General of Justice of the National Council of Justice (CNJ).
 Her tenure was not without controversy: on one occasion she stated that there were "robbers in robes" in the judiciary.
 She initiated several investigations into judges' assets to clarify accusations of corruption.
 During this period, the Federal Supreme Court (STF) interfered, granting several injunctions against her investigations.
 The then president of the STF, Cezar Peluso, even criticized her publicly.
 However, several groups of magistrates, political entities and sectors of civil society supported her.
 Another controversy during her time at the CNJ was the investigation of evidence of irregularities in the São Paulo Court of Justice (TJSP), which generated protests from magistrates.

 While Calmon was at CNJ, the programme known as Justiça Aberta (Open Justice) was introduced.
 This required judges to register with details about their assets, etc. She initiated special courts in several Brazilian airports, to serve passengers requiring quick decisions.
 Another novelty was the "Pai Presente" project, which allowed children with legally unrecognized paternity to have their parents' names added to their records.
 Close to 23,000 children were helped in this way.
 Calmon also took steps to improve the preparation of judges.
 In conjunction with the National Secretary for Drug Policy (SENAD) and the Office of Institutional Security (GSI), the CNJ provided training for magistrates on drug policy.
 In 2010 and 2011, 15,000 magistrates and civil servants were trained.

 Calmon was a regular lecturer to postgraduate courses promoted by the Brazilian Institute of Procedural Law (IBDP), the Federal Justice Council (CJF) and the Brazilian Institute for Research and Integrated Studies (IBPEI), especially in the areas of enforcement and tax law.
 She was a professor of Civil Law at the Faculty of Law of the Unified Teaching Association of the Federal District (AEUDF) and at the Catholic University of Salvador.
 She was the general director of the National School of Training and Improvement of Magistrates.

-Calmon now runs her own advocacy and law company.
+Calmon runs an advocacy and law company.